Policy UL-AC01 Libraries' Faculty Sick and Medical Leave (Formerly UL-HR01)

 LONG-TERM ABSENCES:

-Long-term absences are defined as absences from work that meet the criteria above and last ten (10) or more consecutive working days.
-Paid sick leave for long-term absences is at the discretion of the Dean and requires prior approval.
-Requests for medical leaves for a long-term absence due to physical or mental illness, with or without compensation, must include consultation with Libraries Human Resources, permission of the Dean, and verification from a physician or other health professional.
+Long-term absences are defined as absences from work that meet the criteria above and last three (3) or more working days.
+Paid sick leave for long-term absences requires prior approval of Absence Management.
+Requests for medical leaves for a long-term absence due to illness, with or without compensation, must include verification from a physician or other health professional for review by Absence Management.
 The duration of a leave is typically determined in accordance with the guidelines below:

 *The above limits can be changed, at the discretion of the Dean, for extenuating circumstances, such as those that may have a negative impact on the retention of the faculty member and/or the operations of the department or University Libraries.

 If, at the end of the approved paid portion of the leave of absence the faculty member is still unable to work, or the total amount of leave requested and approved extends beyond the applicable paid leave limit, then additional absences, at the option of the faculty member, shall be charged to accumulated vacation.
-If the faculty member expends all accumulated vacation, or elects not to charge the absence to accumulated vacation or request vacation donation (eligibility determined by Libraries Human Resources), the faculty member shall be granted a leave of absence without pay normally not to exceed the maximum length of total leave granted limits listed above.
+If the faculty member expends all accumulated vacation, or elects not to charge the absence to accumulated vacation, the faculty member shall be granted a leave of absence without pay normally not to exceed the maximum length of total leave granted limits listed above.
+An employee may request vacation donation upon expending all accrued vacation and paid sick leave, subject to eligibility provisions.

 CHARGING VACATION IN LIEU OF SICK LEAVE: